pydata/pydata-sphinx-theme/docs/user_guide/light-dark.rst

 If your image is suitable for the dark theme, add the CSS class :code:`only-dark` as noted above.
-If your image is suitable for both light and dark theme, add the CSS class :code:`dark-light` to make your image theme-agnostic.
+If your image is suitable for both light and dark themes, add the CSS class :code:`dark-light` to make your image theme-agnostic.

 For example, here's an image without adding this helper class.